Charles Moffett

 Charles Moffett (September 6, 1929 – February 14, 1997) was an American free jazz drummer.

 Biography

 Moffett was born in Fort Worth, Texas, where he attended I.M.
 Terrell High School with Ornette Coleman.
 Before switching to drums, Moffett began his musical career as a trumpeter.
-At age 13, he played trumpet with Jimmy Witherspoon, and later formed a band, the Jam Jivers, with fellow students Coleman and Prince Lasha.
+At the age of 13, he played trumpet with Jimmy Witherspoon, and later formed a band, the Jam Jivers, with fellow students Coleman and Prince Lasha.
 After switching to drums, Moffett briefly performed with Little Richard.